-When the little yeasty beasties are inside they eat the sugar and poop out carbon dioxide and alcohol.
-We want the alcohol, but not the carbon dioxide.
+When the little yeasty beasties are inside, they eat the sugar and poop out carbon dioxide and alcohol.
+We want the alcohol, but not carbon dioxide.
 If we capped the bottle, the pressure inside the bottle would build until either the bottle exploded or the carbon dioxide killed the yeast.
 I don't think you want to find out which would happen first, so I wouldn't try it if I were you!

 What's Next?
 Wait for the Homemade Wine to Ferment

 Take your bottle of soon-to-be wine, and store it in a cool dark place (the yeast like it there).
-After a couple of hours check and see if your balloon has inflated.
+After a couple of hours, check and see if your balloon has inflated.
 If it hasn't, you might try gently sloshing the mixture or just continue waiting.
 If your balloon does look inflated (or is inflating) then you're well on your way to a marvelous batch of wine.
 Just keep it stored in a cool dark place.
-Over the next couple weeks the wine will bubble, and biochemical reactions will take place.
+Over the next couple of weeks, the wine will bubble, and biochemical reactions will take place.